-The results for the year are set out in the Income and Expenditure Account on page 15.
-An amount of €Nil was transferred from the Income and Expenditure Account to the Contingency Reserve (2018: €250,000).
+The results for the year are set out in the Income and Expenditure Account on page 17.
+There was no transfer from the Income and Expenditure Account to the Contingency Reserve (2019: €Nil).

 Accounting records

 The directors believe that they have complied with the requirements of section 281 to 285 of the Companies Act 2014 with regard to accounting records by employing accounting personnel with appropriate expertise and by providing adequate resources to the financial function.
 The accounting records of the company are maintained at 76 Merrion Square, Dublin 2.